PX4/PX4-Devguide/en/sensor/sf1xx_lidar_setup.md

 * `3` SF10/c
 * `4` SF11/c

-For PX4v2 you also need to add it to the make file: open up /cmake/config/nuttx_px4fmu-v2_default.cmake
+For older targets using where you need to flash px4fmu-v2_default.cmake: open up /cmake/config/nuttx_px4fmu-v2_default.cmake

 You should see a list of drivers.
 Make sure /drivers/sf1xx is not commented out (no # sign in from of that line)

+Temporary hack for pixhawk2:
+There is a current issue with the driver that should be resolved soon.
-If you are using a pixhawk2, you will also have to edit the driver.
+For now, you need to edit the driver:
 Navigate to /src/drivers/sf1xx/
 Open up sf1xx.cpp
 Find the line that says #define SF1XX_BUS  PX4_I2C_BUS_EXPANSION Change PX4_I2C_BUS_EXPANSION to PX4_I2C_BUS_ONBOARD